Compare cheap mobile phone plans in Australia from under $20

 - Only available as SIM-only (no new smartphone included)

-What to expect from a cheap phone plan
+What to expect from cheap phone plans

-Cheap phone plans can be a great option if you’re looking to save money, but they can also include some serious value.
+Cheap mobile plans can be a great option if you’re looking to save money, but they can also include some serious value.
 These days, cheaper phone plans often include bigger data amounts, so if you’re looking to save some money, there are plenty of options to choose from.

 What to expect from cheap plans under $20